Frannca/gitflow/README.md

   - We always use the MIT License in all the projects on GitHub.
 - **Issues or pull request templates**
   - Create this files save time and creates a standard to anyone that wants to open an issue or create a pull request.

+## README Template

+This template was inspired by many README files on [Awesome README](https://github.com/matiassingers/awesome-readme).
+Check the [README-template](README-template.md) and make a copy of it when starting a new project.

+The main sections are:

+- Introduction
+- Table of Contents
+- Requirements
+- Installation
+- Usage
+- Configuration
+- Testing
+- Contributing
+- Copyright and license